-In August of 2017 my dad and I took off for the cabin to spend time with my sister, who was living there for the summer.
-It was the first time we ever took our cat, Marz, with us, after 15 years of leaving her at home for fear she'd be eaten by a coyote.
-I was taking a color film class at Evergreen at the time, and took pictures everywhere we went.
+In 2017, my dad and I the 4th of July weekend at our cabin to spend time with my sister, who was living there for the summer.
+It was the first time we ever took our cat, Marz, with us after 15 years of leaving her at home for fear she'd be eaten by a coyote or swooped off by an owl.
+I was taking a color film class at Evergreen, and took pictures everywhere we went.

 The vacation started off completely normal: my cousins visited for a few days, my sister got to windsurf on her days off, and my dad and I enjoyed traveling around the Gorge a little more than we usually do.
 Then one night at the dock in Hood River, after a day of swimming, windsurfing, and drinking (great) beer, a dirty-looking cloud began to curl out from behind the mountains and across the sky, creating beautiful sunset colors and a sense of unease.